Preference for ‘Asian staff’ costs Employer $12K

 The Fair Work Commission has awarded a delivery driver over $17,000 in compensation, finding his dismissal for hitting a dead kangaroo whilst allegedly speeding was disproportionate to his conduct and subsequently unfair.

-Continue reading “Dead Roo dismissal bites Employer”Brisbane Restaurant pays heavy price for General Protections breach
+Continue reading “Dead Roo dismissal bites Employer”OUR SERVICES

 Representation